 What to buy: Countless items can be purchased in Fez, although some are more original and of better quality than others.
 In general, the most advisable goods include handicrafts such as mirrors, trays, copper lamps, platters or traditional tajines.
 Moroccan fabric and wool have always been renowned, which means that lovely rugs, pillows, tapestries can be found along with quality leather products such as babouches, wallets and purses at great prices (when negotiated well).

 Where to stay: The Barceló Fès Medina hotel, with a contemporary style, is located next to the ancient medina and offers convenient access to tourist attractions and the city’s modes of transportation.
-After some shopping, you can relax in the hotel’s spa, which features a sauna and hammam.
+After some of the best shopping, you can relax in the hotel’s spa, which features a sauna and hammam.

 Istanbul’s Grand Bazaar